Flotomate/product_docs/source/admin/admin-automation.rst

     :align: center
     :alt: figure 56

-Learn how to make an :ref:`API Call`.
+Learn how to make an :doc:`API Call <how-to-create-request-using-rest>`.

 Edit Integration
 ----------------